software-mansion-labs/cairo-compiler-workshop/README.md

 The compiler codebase makes extensive use of snapshot testing.

-> Snapshots tests (also sometimes called approval tests) are tests that assert values against a reference value (the
+> Snapshot tests (also sometimes called approval tests) are tests that assert values against a reference value (the
 > snapshot).
-This is similar to how assert_eq! lets you compare a value against a reference value but unlike simple
+This is similar to how `assert_eq!` lets you compare a value against a reference value but unlike simple
 > string
-> assertions, snapshot tests let you test against complex values and come with comprehensive tools to review changes.
+> assertions, snapshot tests let you test it against complex values and come with comprehensive tools to review changes.
 >
 > Snapshot tests are particularly useful if your reference values are very large or change often.
 >